-- 1) Total number of licenses: No more than four licenses can be held by any one person or municipal shellfish committee. - 2) Density limit: There can only be four LPAs within a 1,000 ft radius. - 3) Total number of assistants: Only 3 unlicensed people can be declared assistants.
-Other individuals can conduct work on the LPA only under direct supervision of the license holder.
-Students can also conduct work on the LPA, however, the person who holds the license must represent an educational institution. - 4) Signatures: All applications in the intertidal (above the extreme low water mark) must be signed off by the shellfish committee chair (if there is a shellfish committee). - 5) Water quality considerations: LPA license sites for shellfish may not be within 300 feet of any areas classified as "Prohibited" and can only be located in areas that are classified as Approved or Conditionally Approved, except for the sole culture of seed.
+- 1) Total number of licenses: No more than four licenses can be held by any one person or municipal shellfish committee. - 2) Density limit: There can only be four LPAs within a 1,000 ft radius. - 3) Total number of assistants: Only 3 people can be declared assistants.
+Students can also conduct work on the LPA, however, the person who holds the license must represent an educational institution. - 4) Signatures: All applications in the intertidal (above the extreme low water mark) must be signed by the shellfish committee chair (if there is a shellfish committee). - 5) Water quality considerations: LPA license sites for shellfish may not be within 300 feet of any areas classified as "Prohibited" and can only be located in areas that are classified as "Approved" or "Conditionally Approved", except for the sole culture of seed.
 To find out about the classifications in your area, you can visit the DMR web portal, here.
 Make sure when using the map that in the key on the right, you have clicked "Current NSSP Classifications" to see closed areas. - 6) Habitat: LPAs cannot be in any areas declared "Essential Habitat" by the Department of Inland Fisheries and Wildlife, or within 660 ft of eagles nests.
-You can check for an eagle's nest on this map by clicking here. - 7) Landowner notification: You are also required to notify riparian landowners within 300 ft of the proposed LPA by sending, via certified mail, a copy of the LPA application, including information about how riparians can submit comments to DMR regarding issuance or renewal of the license.
-Landowner data is available on municipal websites usually under a tax assessor section.
-Please note, DMR uses the NOAA chart as a
+You can check for an eagle's nest on this map by clicking here. - 7) Landowner notification: You are also required to notify riparian landowners within 300 feet of the proposed LPA by sending, via certified mail, a copy of the LPA application, including information about how riparian owners can submit comments to DMR regarding issuance or renewal of the license.
+Landowner data is usually available on municipal websites usually under a tax assessor section.
+Please note when reviewing aquaculture applications DMR considers riparian ownership to extend to the Mean Low Water (MLW) line or 1650 feet from shore.

-- basemap to determine riparian ownership, which extends to the Mean Low Water (MLW) line or 1650 feet. - 8) Army Corps Permit: A permit from the U.S. Army Corp of Engineers is required before conducting any activities in the license area including deploying any gear.
+8) Army Corps Permit: A permit from the U.S. Army Corp of Engineers is required before conducting any activities in the license area including deploying any gear.
 The DMR will forward your application to the Army Corp once it is received.